 Courses of my own design that I have recently taught or will soon teach include:

-The African American Novel: Satire and Critique (scheduled for Spring 2025)
+Black American Fiction: Satire and Critique (scheduled for Spring 2025)

-This course explores the centrality of satire to African American literature.
-As we examine fiction written by African Americans under the racist regime of Jim Crow and in its aftermath, we will approach satire as a flexible expressive practice that shapes critical judgment into an artistic form.
+This course explores the power of satire in works of fiction written by black Americans.
+As we read novels and essays written under the racist regime of Jim Crow and in its aftermath—works that are variably moving, funny, insightful, acerbic, and strange—we will approach satire as a flexible expressive practice that shapes critical judgment into an artistic form.
 Foundational to the form of the novel, satire is one of the oldest means by which literature has tried to intervene in the world.
 Equally entertaining and transgressive, its mode of attack against the status quo can range from undisguised vitriol to winking subtlety, from surrealism to realism.
-By examining the genre of satire in general and in a set of African American novels and short stories, we will attend to how narrative fiction can critique the category of race and attempt to effect social change.
-Focusing on the relationship between racism and capitalism in the U.S., we will integrate readings in literary criticism, critical theory, and social history to inform our study of fictional works.
-Fiction writers include Percival Everett, George Schuyler, Ishmael Reed, and Ralph Ellison.
-Critical writers include Barbara Fields, Karen Fields, W.E.B.
-Du Bois, Frederick Douglass, M.M.
-Bakhtin, Langston Hughes, David Levering Lewis, Adolph Reed Jr., Judith Stein, Kenneth Warren, and Henry Louis Gates Jr.
+By examining the genre of satire in general and as African American writers have used it to interrogate the relationship between racism, capitalism, and cultural production in the U.S., we will examine how narrative fiction can critique the category of race and attempt to effect social change.
+With an attention to the political economy of racism in the US and the role of literature in anti-racist struggle, we will integrate readings in literary criticism, critical theory, and social history to inform our study of fictional works.
+Fictional works include George Schuyler’s Black No More(1931), an incisive work of science fiction and the first great African-American satirical novel; Ishmael Reed's carnivalesque "NeoHooDoo" novel Mumbo Jumbo (1972); and Percival Everett's experimental novel Erasure (2001) along with its recent film adaptation, American Fiction (2023).
+Critical writers include M.M.
+Bakhtin, W.E.B.
+Du Bois, Ralph Ellison, Barbara Fields, Zora Neale Hurston, David Levering Lewis, Adolph Reed, Judith Stein, and Kenneth Warren..

-Climate Fiction, Modernism, and the Future (scheduled for Winter 2025)
+Climate Fiction, Modernism, and the Future (Winter 2025)

-This course explores novels about climate change alongside works of criticism and theory about aesthetic modernism, capitalism, and science fiction.
-The course investigates how climate fiction can critique capitalist modernity by imagining the ecological dimensions of its future persistence or supersession.
-In particular, it attends to how this literary genre can both exemplify and challenge the contentious modernist imperative to “make it new.”
-Thus, at the same time as it attends to the ways in which science fiction can render intelligible the causes and consequences of climate change, it also surveys debates about modernism’s aesthetic, historical, and political specificity as an artistic movement.
-Readings in fiction include Jeff VanderMeer, Kim Stanley Robinson, H.G.
-Wells, Virginia Woolf, Bern Lerner, and Jessie Greengrass.
-Readings in critical theory include Karl Marx, Marshall Berman, Perry Anderson, Nathan Brown, Nicholas Brown, Raymond Williams, Fredric Jameson, Amitav Ghosh, Andrew Milner, McKenzie Wark, Darko Suvin, and Matthew Huber.
+This course explores novels about climate change alongside works of critical theory about aesthetic modernism, capitalism, and science fiction.
+We will investigate climate fiction in an expansive sense, attending to how it can critique capitalist modernity by imagining the ecological dimensions of its development and/or collapse.
+In particular, we will attend to how this literary genre can both exemplify and challenge the contentious modernist imperative to “make it new.”
+Thus, at the same time as we study the ways in which narrative fiction can render the causes and consequences of climate change intelligible—telling stories that range from the despairing to the hopeful, the surreal to the realistic—we will also explore modernism’s aesthetic, historical, and political specificity as an artistic movement.
+Moving from the early-twentieth-century moment of classical modernism to our present, we read E.M.
+Forster, H.G.
+Wells, Virginia Woolf, Jeff VanderMeer, Ben Lerner, and Kim Stanley Robinson.
+Readings in critical theory include Perry Anderson, Marshall Berman, Nicholas Brown, Nathan Brown, Dipesh Chakrabarty, Amitav Ghosh, Fredric Jameson, Karl Marx, Darko Suvin, and Raymond Williams.

 Machine Fictions: New Media and the Art of Storytelling (Summer 2024)